wildmountainfarms/solarthing/CONTRIBUTING.md

   * Why the custom NotNull/Nullable?
 We want good Kotlin support, and we want to be able to annotate more than just methods.
 * If something is exposed through GraphQL and it is not null, always put a `@NotNull` on it.

+### Branching
+If you are committing directly to the wildmountainfarms/solarthing project, you should be using branch names using the `my-branch-name` format.
+Unless you have access to commit to the solarthing project directly, you can name the branch whatever you would like on your forked solarthing repository.

 ### Customizing
 The different command line options give you may ways to receive data and export data.
 CouchDB and InfluxDB are both supported.